Virginia Tech vs. Chattanooga Predictions & Picks - Women's NCAA Tournament First Round

 Virginia Tech Performance Insights

-- The Hokies are outscoring opponents by 15.4 points per game with a +479 scoring differential overall.
-They put up 72.5 points per game (53rd in college basketball) and allow 57.1 per outing (28th in college basketball).
+- The Hokies outscore opponents by 15.4 points per game (scoring 72.5 points per game to rank 53rd in college basketball while allowing 57.1 per contest to rank 27th in college basketball) and have a +479 scoring differential overall.

-- On offense, Virginia Tech is scoring 68.9 points per game this season in conference action.
+- On offense, Virginia Tech is averaging 68.9 points per game this season in conference tilts.
 To compare, its season average (72.5 points per game) is 3.6 PPG higher.

-- Offensively, the Hokies have played better when playing at home this year, averaging 76.9 points per game, compared to 67.1 per game in road games.
+- The Hokies average 76.9 points per game when playing at home, compared to 67.1 points per game away from home, a difference of 9.8 points per contest.

 © 2023 Data Skrive.
 All rights reserved.